awslabs/aws-fluent-plugin-kinesis/README.md

 ### partition_key
 A key to extract partition key from JSON object.
 Default `nil`, which means partition key will be generated randomly.

-### data_key
-If your record contains a field whose string should be sent to Amazon Kinesis directly (without formatter), use this parameter to specify the field.
-In that case, other fileds than **data_key** are thrown away and never sent to Amazon Kinesis.
-Default `nil`, which means whole record will be formatted and sent.

 ### retries_on_batch_request
 Integer, default is 3.
 The plugin will put multiple records to Amazon Kinesis Streams in batches using PutRecords.
 A set of records in a batch may fail for reasons documented in the Kinesis Service API Reference for PutRecords.
 Failed records will be retried **retries_on_batch_request** times.
 If a record fails all retries an error log will be emitted.